VassilisPallas/gvs/README.md

 There a many Makefile recipes, feel free to run `make`.
 The default `make` command will print a short documentation for each recipe.

+> [!NOTE]
-:note: Recipes like `format`, `lint`, `vet` and `test` also run in Github Actions, but it should be nice to run them yourself as well before committing the changes.
+> Recipes like `format`, `lint`, `vet` and `test` also run in Github Actions, but it should be nice to run them yourself as well before committing the changes.
 If you think this needs to be a git hook, I'll be more than happy to include it.

 ## Licence